 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 Information submitted in contact forms is used to respond to queries.
-We do not use that information in any other ways.
+We do not use that information in any other way.

 Our email newsletter signup connects to MailChimp.
-We store the submitted contact information within our MailChimp account in order to allow us to create and use email lists to send email newsletters and marketing campaigns.
+We store the submitted contact information within our MailChimp account to allow us to create and use email lists to send newsletters and fundraising campaigns.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

-When you log in, we will also set up several cookies to save your login information and your screen display choices.
+When you log in, the website will set cookies to save your login information and screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me” your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 Embedded content from other websites